EmilieAndreasen/cds-la-assignments/Assignment_2/README.md

 In short, while the current two scripts provide well-performing approaches to text classification, addressing the above limitations and implementing the suggested improvement strategies could lead to two more robust and better performing scripts.

 ## CarbonCode Tracking
 As mentioned earlier, `CodeCarbon` has been implemented to measure and extract the environmental impact that the code had while running.
-Multiple CSV files containing information pertaining to this are therfore also present in this repository.
+Multiple CSV files containing information pertaining to this are therefore also present in this repository.

 For a detailed analysis of these results along with results for the other assignments, see `Assignment 5`.